Initialize CMS

 Describes the initialization system in the Optimizely platform, which is used by Optimizely Content Management System (CMS 11), Optimizely Customized Commerce version 13, and third-party and customized modules used with Optimizely products.

-The CMS initialization system is designed and implemented with the purpose of being the sole initialization mechanism to use for CMS internal code and third-party and custom modules.
-The initialization system comprises the following:
+Optimizely designed and implemented the CMS initialization system for the sole initialization mechanism for CMS internal code and third-party and custom modules.
+The initialization system has the following:

-• Handling of re-execution of initialization modules (by hooking into ASP.NET) in the occurence of exceptions during startup.
+- Handling of re-execution of initialization modules (by hooking into ASP.NET) in the occurrence of exceptions during startup.

 Discovery mechanism

-The IInitializableHttpModule and IConfigurableModule interfaces extend the IInitializableModule.
-To speed up the initialization process, the assembly scanning process supports some filtering logic which reduces the number of assemblies that are scanned.
+.
+The assembly scanning process supports filtering logic, reducing the number of assemblies scanned.
 See the filtering section in this topic for information.

 Dependency sorting